Mirrie Hill: Personal life

 In 1921, she married her previous teacher, Alfred Hill, who had three children from a previous marriage.
 She never had any children of her own.
 They were married in the Sydney suburb of Mosman, and built a home there, where they lived for most of their lives.
 Due to the fact that Alfred Hill was such a recognized composer, Mirrie Hill's work was often overlooked.
 She was described by the people around her as a shy and happy person; she put her husband's career before her own for most of her life.
 She received greater recognition for her works after her husband's death.
 In 1975 she was made a life member of the Fellowship of Australian Composers and in 1980 was appointed an OBE (Officer of the Most Excellent Order of the British Empire).

-Works
+Works (incomplete list)

 Hill composed pieces for orchestra and chamber ensembles, as well as choral pieces, film scores, songs and solo instrumental works.
 She often incorporated Aboriginal themes and traditional Jewish melodies.
-Selected works include: